AFP17/RockPaperScissors-in-C-/README.md

 # `How to play`
 - The game consists of three options: Rock, Paper, and Scissors.
 - You will play against the computer, which randomly selects one of the three options.
-- Rock beats Scissors, Scissors beats Paper, and Paper beats Rock.
+- Rock beats Scissors, Scissors beats Paper, and Paper beats Rock.# RockPaperScissorsInCPP